w3c/wai-curricula/content/designer/wireframes-and-prototypes.md

 Students should be able to:

-* explain how people with disabilities identify and distinguish different user interface components based on color properties
+* explain how people with disabilities identify and distinguish different user interface components based on color, structure, layout, pattern, and spacing
 * create designs that allow for adequate contrast ratios between foreground user interface components (such as text, images of text, and controls) and their corresponding background
 * ensure additional mechanisms apart from color alone are available to convey information, such as text cues, patterns, and icons
 * create designs that allow for clear and distinguishable focus indicators, for example using borders, background color, and highlighting
 * create designs that allow for mechanisms to pause, stop, and hide any moving, blinking, scrolling, and auto-updating content, such as animations and carousels
 * create designs that allow for mechanisms to stop or control the volume of audio that plays automatically
-* ensure different page regions and user interface components are placed where users expect them and are distinguishable from one another through different ways, such as color, typography, borders, and spacing
+* ensure different page regions and user interface components are placed where users expect them and are distinguishable from one another through different ways, such as through color, typography, patterns, and spacing
-* provide clear and descriptive heading texts that allow users to identify different sections of the web and parts of the content
+* provide clear and descriptive heading texts that allow users to identify different sections of the website and parts of the content
-* identify related requirements for developers to ensure that headings are nested according to the hierarchical structure of the page
+* identify related requirements for developers to ensure that headings are coded appropriately and are nested according to the hierarchical structure of the page

 ## Competencies